 What is considered an efficient and effective HVAC system?
 Well, for starters, it includes significant components such as heating, ventilation, and air conditioning.
 All of the components must be in sync for the HVAC system to work properly.
 If you think you are experiencing an issue with your HVAC system, don’t hesitate to reach out to the professionals at Comfort All-Stars.

-With millions of homeowners using HVAC systems on a daily basis, it is important to familiarize yourself with the basic components.
+With millions of homeowners using HVAC systems daily, it is important to familiarize yourself with the basic components.
 As mentioned above, the home comfort system involves elements like a central heating system, ventilation, and a cooling system.
 But what makes this machine run?
 Check out the list of important features below.

 Heat can be delivered through systems such as a forced air system, radiation, water-based and geothermal.